Skip to content

 graph LR

-A Command is a simple DTO that implements the Command contract.
-The CommandBus routes it to exactly one handler.
+A command is a simple message; the CommandBus routes it to its single handler.
+Inject the bus contract and dispatch:

 class RegisterUser(Command):